crazyhottommy/writing-tips/README.md

 |                conduct an investigation of     | investigate |
 |                show improvement                | improve     |
 | at this point; nowadays;...                    | now         |

+### Questions to ask when editing your own paper:

+1. Are subjects and verbs close together?
+2. Does the sentence emphasize the most important idea?
+3. Is the sentence about the subject?
+4. Are modifiers in the correct place?
+5. Are all the sentences in the paragraph logically connected?
+6. Does the paragraph use BE too much?
+7. Are there too many cases of nominalization?
+8. Can any sentences be made more concise?